thanpolas/superstartup/test/README.md

 Behavioral tests examine the exposed API of the library and must be run both while developing the library but most importantly **after the library has been packaged and compiled** to ensure all public API calls behave as expected and the library's integrity is intact.

 ### Unit Tests
 Unit tests will examine the innards of the library.
-Internally used components, helpers and tools are tested down to the most detailed unit.
+Internally used components, helpers and tools are tested down to the smallest unit.

 ## How to run